-This is the suggested progression and PEX1, however we understand that some modifications may be required (for example, excursions, sport and assembly).
+This is the suggested progression and PEX1, however we understand that some modifications may be required (for example, excursions, or Friday may not be the most suitable whole teaching day due to sport and assembly).

 Observation - observing Mentor Teacher and class (see observation tasks) Small Group - a group of 6-8 children (could be maths or reading groups) Co-teaching - teaching a part of a lesson with the Mentor Teacher Whole Class Lesson - a scheduled lesson delivered to the whole class Session - all lessons between breaks e.g. recess - lunch (this maybe one lesson or multiple lessons) Whole Day - all lessons in the day